 If your parents want to sell the family home to cover the costs of residential care, it's important to know any remaining money from the sale will be subject to means testing.
 This could impact their aged care costs and how much Age Pension they receive.

 Know your aged care options

-A planner can help you and your parents decide which options are right for them.
-After all, everyone's situation is different, from the assets they have to the residential facility they choose.
-A financial planner could help you and your parents:
+Everyone's situation is different, from the assets they have to the residential facility they prefer.
+A financial planner may help you and your parents:

 - Understand how paying for aged care could affect their retirement savings and Age Pension